-In this post, I’ll offer up some of the skill part.
+In this post, I’ll be offering advice on the skill part.
 The hard work part will then be up to you.

-I’ve gathered up seven good strategies for improving your relationships at work and at home.
-See how many of these strategies you are currently using and which ones you may need to start doing more of.
+I’ve gathered up seven practical strategies for improving your relationships at work and at home.
+See how many of these strategies you are currently using and which ones you may need to start applying now.

-Make sure you are communicating the facts of a situation and don’t get yourself all caught up in the feelings.
+As you communicate, be sure you are expressing the facts of a situation.
+Don’t allow yourself to get caught up in the feelings.
 Be tough on issues that need to be addressed, but tender on the person.
 In short, don’t make it personal!
 Be fair and work toward being calm and unemotional when you are working on an issue in a relationship.

-To make sure you understand what is being said ask questions.
-We can never err on the side of asking too many questions (but don’t interrupt to do that).
-And then listen to the answers!
+To make sure you understand what exactly is being said, ask questions.
+We can never err on the side of asking too many questions.
+Be sure you don’t interrupt to ask.
+Wait for a break in the conversation and then listen to the answers!

-Become aware of the things that you’re not talking about but you should be.
-Don’t let issues pile up until they are a big stinky mess that you have to deal with.
+Be aware of the things you’re not talking about but should be.
+Don’t let issues pile up until they are a big stinky mess that you now have to address.
 If you need to have a hard conversation, then have the courage to do that!
-When something happens that doesn’t seem right in your relationship, then talk about that as soon as it happens – not days or weeks or even years later.
+When something happens that doesn’t seem right in your relationship, then talk about that as soon as it happens – not days, weeks, or even years later.

 One of the best ways to strengthen a relationship is to nurture it.
 Schedule time together and avoid interruptions.
 Get away from the stress of work or home or kids and invest some real quality time in the relationship.

-Don’t spend as much energy on what you don’t like about your relationship as you do celebrating what’s right with it!
+Don’t spend as much energy on what you don’t like about your relationship as you do to celebrate what’s right with it!
 Think of what you appreciate about the person and your relationship and tell them – often!

-Now, I challenge you to pick one of these 7 tips that you could do better with and take one step this week towards getting better at it!
+Now, I challenge you to pick one of these seven tips and take one step this week towards getting better at it!